7 Layer Dip Recipe – THE BEST!

 This isn’t your ordinary 7 layer dip recipe – it has a couple unique layers that make it really stand out from the crowd.
 Make it for your next party and everyone will be asking for the recipe!

 I’ve been meaning to put this recipe on my site for ages, because it’s one of my favorite party recipes.
 It’s absolutely perfect for game day parties!
 The only problem with it is that I always tend to overeat because I can’t get enough of it.
-Same thing with this Mexicali dip!
+Same thing with poblano queso dip or Mexicali dip!

-All the credit for this one goes to my neighbor at our old house, Julie.
+All the credit for this one goes to my former neighbor and good friend, Julie.
 I first tried this at Julie’s house and immediately became obsessed with it (you will too!).
 After I tried it the first time, I got the recipe from her to make it myself.
 And then I lost the recipe and texted her every time I made it until I decided to stop bugging her and just wing it.

 So, when I say the credit for this recipe goes to her, it does…but I’m not sure this is the exact recipe any more….sorry if I slaughtered it, Julie!
 I do think it’s fairly close, and any way you make it, it’s going to be amazing.